mnott/texdown/README.md

       Scrivener Options:

-      -project         The scrivener folder name to start with -listsections    Only list the titles that would have been included -incompilation   Only include stuff that was marked for In Compilation
+      -projects        The scrivener object name(s) to start with -incompilation   Only include stuff that was marked for In Compilation

+      -listids         Only list the ids of the titles that would have been included -listsections    Only list the titles that would have been included Both -listids and -listsections can be combined

       Other Options: